 Fact #1: Massachusetts Loves Boston Terriers

 The state of Massachusetts loved this breed so much that they made it their state dog.
 The Boston Terrier was officially recognized by the state on May 14, 1979.
 The Boston Terrier, as a State Dog, was proposed by a Gregory W. Sullivan.

 If you want to look at the official documents proving this breed is the official state dog then see; Part 1, Title 1, Chapter 2, Section 14 of the Massachusetts general law.
 This section officially and legally names the breed as the dog of the commonwealth.

 Fact #2: College Spirit

-We already know that Massachusetts state is in love with the terriers, but did you know the University of Boston is too?
+We already know that Massachusetts state is in love with the Boston, but did you know the University of Boston is too?
 The official mascot of Boston University is none other than, Rhett the Boston Terrier.

 Rhett has been the mascot of the university for longer than the breed has been the legal state dog.
 Rhett first debuted as the university’s mascot 1922 and has since even appeared on commercials screened on ESPN to promote the college.